Sara Money, My Banking App Stopped Working and My Money Is at Risk

 I used to recommend Sara Money to friends.
 Now I cannot.
 I worry every time I open the app whether my money is safe and whether the transaction will go through.

 Digital banking can transform how we manage money.
 But only if it is done with care, reliability, and security.
-Afriland has a long way to go.
+Afriland should/have to do better.

 Have you experienced similar problems with Sara Money or another banking app?
 I would like to hear your story.